Church of the Holy Annunciation, Dubrovnik: History

-Damage and reconstruction

 The church sustained damage from bombing during the Siege of Dubrovnik.

 In 2009, the church was restored using funds from the Ministry of Culture of Croatia, City of Dubrovnik, Dubrovnik-Neretva County, private contributions and credit.
 This was the first restoration of the church.

+A comprehensive history of the church and its parish entitled The Serbian Orthodox Church in Dubrovnik to the Twentieth Century was published in Dubrovnik, Belgrade and in Trebinje in 2007.